juvar/murano-tutorial/source/introduction.rst

 .. image:: images/applications.png

 Each application tile has an icon, a name, short description and detailed information.
-There are also two buttons on each application tile which defines actions which you can immedeately do with the application.
+There are also two buttons on each application tile which defines actions which you can do with the application.
 Details link leads to the detailed application description page where users can find more information about the application.

 Let's take a look at the Details page of ``Tomcat`` application: